Google’s Search Filter

 Option B: Tweak it

 If you’re too hard core a Google fan to consider dumping it, you may just need to tweak it a bit to your liking.
-Google provides the option of activating “private browsing”, or from Chrome, “incognito” browsing.
+Google provides the option of activating “private browsing.”
+Or from Chrome, there’s the option of “incognito” browsing.
 This option won’t send cookies, however it doesn’t solve the filtering issue.
 You might then consider Tor.
 Short for “the onion router”, Tor is intended to enable online anonymity by keeping internet activities from being monitored.
-Funny name, yes, onion routing refers to the layered nature of the encryption, where it is encrypted and re-encrypted before being sent through Tor relays before ultimately passing the decrypted data to its destination.
+Funny name, yes.
+But onion routing refers to the layered nature of the encryption, where it is encrypted and re-encrypted before being sent through Tor relays.
+And before ultimately passing the decrypted data to its destination.
 [The Tor Project.
 “Tor: anonymity online”].

-If onion layering sounds more like something from a recipe book than something you want in your search routine, simply turn off search personalization to opt from your personal data being saved, or just stay logged out of your Google account.
+If onion layering sounds more like something from a recipe book than something you want in your search routine, simply turn off search personalization.
+This will opt you out from your personal data being saved.
+Or just stay logged out of your Google account.

-Have fun out there, and we’re always here if you get stuck.
+Have fun out there.
+We’re always here if you get stuck.